-3 Baseline Approach
+4 Baseline Approach

 The baseline model for this assignment is derived from the paper "Listen, Attend and Spell" (LAS).
-The paper describes an encoder-decoder approach.
-The encoder in this model is called a Listener since it "listens" to the audio, the decoder, which spells out the transcription, is called the Speller, and Attend of course refers to the attention module.
-The objective is to learn all components jointly.
+The paper describes an encoder-decoder approach: The encoder in this model is called a Listener since it "listens" to the audio, the decoder, which spells out the transcription, is called the Speller, and Attend of course refers to the attention module.
+The objective of this homework is to learn all components, jointly.